skoolkid/skoolkit/sphinx/source/commands.rst

   for standard input.

   Options:
-    -a, --asm-labels      Use ASM labels
+    -1, --asm-one-page    Write all routines and data blocks to a single page -a, --asm-labels      Use ASM labels
     -c S/L, --config S/L  Add the line 'L' to the ref file section 'S'; this option may be used multiple times